austinaohara/austinaohara.github.io/README.md

-## About This Portfolio
+Welcome to my portfolio.
 This site highlights my current work, school projects, and personal software projects.
-My background is split between quality inspection work and software development, so most of my projects are focused on practical tools, organized data, and workflow improvement.
+My background is split between quality inspection work and software development, so many of my projects focus on practical tools, organized data, and workflow improvement.

 ---